ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a File System.md

 # Notable

-* The Ext3 and Ext4 principle developer stated that BtrFS is the better direction because "it offers improvements in scalability, reliability, and ease of management."
+* The Ext3 and Ext4 principle developer stated that BtrFS is the better direction because it offers improvements in scalability, reliability, and ease of management.
-* VFAT is usefule for USB thumb drives and data exchanges with other computers.
+* VFAT is useful for USB thumb drives and data exchanges with other computers.

 # Solution